 3.Bring in Furniture Storage

 The living room can be one of the most difficult spaces to keep clean on a daily basis.
 The hardest part of decluttering is often maintaining your work.
 A decluttering tip for this space is to pick up items daily and find creative ways to store the essential items.
 Furniture with storage is a clever way to keep your living room clutter-free.
 They provide extra space for your family members to store their belongings with an attractive appearance.
-That’s why a lot of the newer style ottomans and even sectional sofas include storage underneath for items like books, blankets, and whatever else you need to tuck away.
+That’s why a lot of the newer style ottomans and even sectional sofas include storage bins underneath for items like books, blankets, and whatever else you need to tuck away.
+No more filling your coffee table with unnecessary clutter.

 4.Add Bathroom Storage

 Neat storage is functional, soothing and attractive.
 You can begin your bathroom organization journey by going through places like a medicine cabinet and other storage spots that become cluttered with household items.
 Look through these items and separate them into groups of things you want to keep, toss, or donate.
 Unwanted items in good condition can be donated to a thrift store to free up storage space.
+Medicine past the expiration date should be thrown away.
 One of the easiest ways to maintain an organized bathroom after you declutter is to give items a designated spot in a drawer organizer.
 Adding a specific cabinet to the wall or set of storage drawers along an empty corner can really work well.
 And there are even ones designed for ultra-tiny spaces, too.

 Home Remodeling in Central Oregon